yggilabs/blog/docs/_drafts/greenlight.md

 <h3 id="when-things-dont-make-any-sense">When things don’t make any sense</h3>
 <p>This game takes some liberties with the linearity of time.
 Finalities such as death can lead to some awkward situations.
 Here are some ways to avoid the confusion which might be caused by reconciling disparate stories.</p>
 <ul>
-<li><strong>don’t</strong> — Let things not make sense.
+<li>Let things not make sense.
 Shows have plot holes all the time.
 It’s okay!</li>
-<li><strong>cliff hanger</strong> — Literally and figuratively, use a cliffhanger.
+<li>Literally and figuratively, use a cliffhanger.
 Don’t chop off someones head when you can kick them over the edge of a cliff and walk away.</li>
-<li><strong>a wizard did it</strong> — Crazy things happen in the real world.
+<li>Crazy things happen in the real world.
 Crazier things happen in an imaginary world.
 Perhaps some fundamental assumption you made about the world is just wrong.
 Maybe death isn’t so final or maybe you aren’t as good at killing as you thought.</li>
 </ul>
 <h2 id="examples">Examples</h2>
 <h4 id="example-pitch"><em>example pitch</em></h4>